-The Old Laurentian U15s is the the oldest age group in the Minis and Juniors section.
-This age group is predominantly made up of school Year 10 children, but we do have a small number of Year 11 children who have received dispensation from Warwickshire RFU to play in this age group.
-We play full-contact, 12-a-side rugby under the Warwickshire RFU Pilot scheme.
+The Old Laurentian U15s is the second oldest age group in the Minis and Juniors section.
+This age group is predominantly made up of school Year 10 children.
+We play full-contact, 15-a-side rugby under the Warwickshire RFU age grade rugby framework.

 If your child is interested in joining us, please just turn up to one of our training sessions on a Sunday morning.
 Our sessions usually run from 10.30 - 12.00, with hot dogs and drinks served in the clubhouse afterwards.
 If you haven't been before, please contact email@example.com for further information.

 Our primary coaching ethos is to train the children to play as a team.
 We stress the importance of each child doing their part within the team and will encourage them to make decisions on the pitch, right or wrong.
 The coaches feel that the enjoyment of playing rugby comes not from winning, but from taking part, playing as hard as you can to the best of your ability, and playing as a team.
 If all these other things are done, the winning will come.

 All our coaches have a strong commitment to player development.
 As rugby is a late-developing sport we don’t pigeonhole a player into a particular position but challenge them to develop the basic skills they will require as rugby players and also the specific skills they will need playing a particular position.

 The coaches encourage players to experiment on the pitch and take risks as players.
 As long as they feel they’ve made the right decision they will never be criticised, but if a move doesn’t come off they’ll be asked to reflect on what didn’t work and how they could have done it differently.